hoffmanick/fairos/aim1.md

   <div class="text-block-right" style="display:grid;grid-template-rows: auto auto;width:90%;padding-right:5%;padding-left:5%;">
     <h2>Overview</h2>
     <div>
-      <p>We will develop a network of data managers, research practitioners, disciplinary experts, and early career researchers to  identify gaps and mismatches among Quaternary data resources, to improve interoperability among them.
-We will particularly prioritize: outreach to data managers and assessment of the current Quaternary informatics landscape; identifying areas for crosswalk development to resolve conflicts  between existing ontologies and to help support the adoption of CARE aims; identifying points of connection between repositories, where the addition of related identifiers could help bridge silos; and building on existing initiatives, such as Earth Science Information Partners’ Science on Schema to make data resources more open and interconnected.  </p>
+      <p>We will develop a network of data managers, research practitioners, disciplinary experts, and early career researchers focused on identifying gaps and mismatches among Quaternary data resources, in order to improve interoperability among them.
+We will particularly prioritize: <ul>
+      <li>outreach to data managers and assessment of the current Quaternary informatics landscape,</li>
+      <li>identifying areas for crosswalk development to resolve conflicts between existing ontologies and to help support the adoption of CARE aims,</li>
+        <li>identifying points of connection between repositories, where the addition of related identifiers could help bridge silos, and</li>
+        <li>building on existing initiatives to make data resources more open and interconnected.</li></ul></p>
       <h2>Activities</h2>
         <button class="bttn" id="info-landscape" onclick="Func_infolandscape()">
             <div><p>An <strong>informatics landscape analysis</strong></p></div>